-Aeroponics is a plant growing system that allows you to grow your plants by keeping the air moist without the use of soil or any type of medium.
+Have you ever heard of aeroponics?
+It’s a plant growing system that allows you to grow your plants without the use of soil or any type of medium.
+This innovative technique is gaining popularity among gardeners and farmers alike, and for good reason.
+Here’s what you need to know about aeroponics.

 There are two different types of aeroponics: High Pressure Aeroponics and Low Pressure Aeroponics.